GBLSMA/docassemble-MotionTutorial/README.md

 Notice the vertical pipe `|`.
 It's a best practice to include this when you type in text to avoid glitches with Docassemble.
 Whenever you use it, make sure to include a space after the `:` and indent the following line.
 Two spaces is the traditional indent in Docassemble, and hitting the [TAB] key is a quick way to enter those two spaces.

 Run the interview again and confirm that the download screen now includes the text `Hello, Download.`

+Next try updating the metadata section so that you are the author of the interview.
+Try updating the title and short title to see how they change the interview when viewed with different browser window sizes.

 ## Understanding code blocks
 [Code](https://docassemble.org/docs/code.html) blocks allow us to add logic to an interview.
 You don't need to be a programmer to use `Code` blocks. `Code` blocks use `Python` syntax.
 If you get stuck or run into an error, Googling `Python` concepts will help you solve your problem.